-The Human Resources Department at Printing Industries of America has compiled essential information for employers regarding COVID-19.
+The Human Resources Department has compiled essential information for employers regarding COVID-19.
 Included in these resources are mandatory posters (for employers with fewer than 500 employees), fact sheets from the Department of Labor, and frequently asked questions about the Families First Coronavirus Response Act (FFCRA).
 Also included on this page are other frequently asked questions about COVID-19 as it relates to HR topics.

-Printing Industries of America also has a page with a general list of safety, recovery, and advocacy resources related to COVID-19.
+We also have a page with a general list of safety, recovery, and advocacy resources related to COVID-19.
 You can view that page at https://www.printing.org/covid-19-resources.

 You can also find some general information on the COVID-19 pandemic in the Families First COVID-19 Constituent Service Resources Toolkit published by the U.S. House of Representatives.